Aspects of the commuting graph: Preliminaries

 Note that $D_{2n}$ is an abelian group if and only if $n\in \{1,2\}$, and for all $1\le i \le n$,

-Suppose $A$ is an abelian group.
-The {\em generalized dihedral group} corresponding to $A$, denoted by $D(A)$, is the external semidirect product of $A$ with the cyclic group of order two, with the non-identity element acting as the inverse map on $A$.
-Viewing this external semidirect product as an internal semidirect product, $A$ is an abelian normal subgroup of index two.
-A presentation for $D(A)$ is as follows:
+Suppose that $A$ is an abelian group.
+The {\em generalized dihedral group} corresponding to $A$, denoted by $D(A)$, is the external semidirect product $A\rtimes T$ of $A$ with the cyclic group $T=\langle t \rangle$ of order two, with the non-identity element $t$ acting as the inverse map on $A$, that is,

-\begin{obs} Let $D(A)$ be the generalized dihedral group as presented in \eqref{gdg}.
-Then we have the following.